-Your days become so rote that you often forget what day it is and it can feel like groundhogs day but at the same time, time passes so quickly it makes your head spin.
+Your days become so rote that you often forget what day it is.
+It so often feels like groundhogs day but at the same time, the time passes so quickly it makes your head spin.

-A part of you may want your ex (or a partner) there because even though you get all the love and you get to raise them into good humans and you get all the proud moments of teaching them new things, you also get all the tantrums, diaper changes, potty training and accidents.
+A part of you may want your ex (or a partner) there because even though you get all the love and you get to raise them into good humans and you get all the proud moments of teaching them new things, you also get all the tantrums, disciplining duties, diaper changes, potty training, and accidents.